Swarnim07/Basketball-Registration-Analytics-Power-BI-Dashboard/README.md

 🏀 Basketball-Registration-Analytics-Power-BI-Dashboard
 🧩 Problem Statement

-A youth basketball academy has accumulated several years of player, family, and program registration data.
-However, they are unable to extract meaningful insights due to the following challenges:
+A youth basketball academy is looking to analyze player, family, and program registration data collected over several years.
+However, they are facing several challenges:

-❌ No visibility into key revenue drivers
+Difficulty identifying key revenue drivers

-❌ Difficulty identifying top-performing programs and locations
+Limited visibility into top-performing vs underperforming programs

-❌ Inability to analyze family (customer) spending patterns
+No clear insights into family (customer) spending patterns

-❌ No way to monitor year-over-year registrations or seasonal trends
+Inability to monitor year-over-year registrations or seasonal patterns

-❌ Lack of insights into player demographics (age groups, geographic distribution)
+No depth in understanding player demographics (age groups, states, cities)

-❌ No centralized dashboard to support strategic decisions
+No centralized dashboard to support data-driven decision making

-The organization needs a clean, interactive dashboard that helps them analyze:
+To overcome these challenges, the organization needs an interactive and unified Power BI dashboard that helps them analyze:

-✔ Revenue
+Revenue

-✔ Collections
+Collections

-✔ Program Performance
+Program Performance

-✔ Family/Customer Value
+Family / Customer Value

-✔ Player Demographics
+Player Demographics

-✔ Registration Trends
+Registration Trends

 ✅ Solution

-To address these challenges, I developed a 6-page interactive Power BI dashboard that provides complete visibility across registrations, revenue, programs, families, and demographics.
+To address the above problems, I developed a 6-page interactive Power BI dashboard that provides complete visibility across registrations, revenue, families, programs, and demographics.

-📌 Dashboard Capabilities
+The dashboard includes:

-1. Executive Overview
+📌 Executive Overview

+A high-level summary of organization performance including:

 Total Revenue